đŸ¶ $40 OFF DNA Tests | Shop Now

 Body Type Mutations In Cats

-Genetic mutations are permanent alterations (or anomalies) of genes.
-While these anomalies can have different impacts on an individual – beneficial, neutral or even harmful – they are important sources of genetic diversity in populations of all species, including cats.
-Some of these genetic anomalies can result in interesting differences in physical appearance.
-Here are some of the body-type mutations in cats.
+Genetic mutations are permanent changes in a cat’s DNA.
+While these changes can have different impacts on an individual – helpful, harmless, or harmful – they are important sources of genetic diversity in populations of all species, including cats.
+Some of these genetic changes can result in interesting differences in physical appearance.
+Here are some changes in a cat’s body shape and features caused by genetics.

 a gray cat laying on top of a white couch